The perfect venue for

 Kāhu Cabin is the perfect place for individuals, couples, families and friends who are part of a group booking but interested in a bit of extra privacy or space.

 Set slightly away from the lodge, near the family home on the property, this new-build cabin provides some extra luxury.
-Currently shares facilities (bathroom and kitchen) with the lodge.
+Currently shares kitchen facilities with the lodge.

 - Very comfortable queen-sized bed